Deloopings of Hurwitz spaces: Rational cohomology

-The action of $G$ on $\bigoplus_{a\in\Q_\nu}\bQ$ is the $\bQ$-linearisation of the action of $G$ on the set $\Q_\nu$ by conjugation; the invariants of the action of $G$ on $\bigoplus_{a\in\Q_\nu}\bQ$ are therefore the $\bQ$-vector space spanned by conjugacy classes of $\Q$ of norm $\nu$: this vector space is isomorphic to the degree-$2\nu$ part of $\cA(\Q)$. \end{proof} Proposition \ref{prop:Serre} implies that the page $E_1$ of the Leray spectral sequence associated with the filtered space $\bB$ is supported in even total degrees, i.e. $E_1^{p,\nu}=0$ whenever $p+\nu$ is odd.
-This implies that the spectral sequence collapses on its first page, and thus we obtain an isomorphism of graded $\bQ$-vector spaces
+The action of $G$ on $\bigoplus_{a\in\Q_\nu}\bQ$ is the $\bQ$-linearisation of the action of $G$ on the set $\Q_\nu$ by conjugation; the invariants of the action of $G$ on $\bigoplus_{a\in\Q_\nu}\bQ$ are therefore the $\bQ$-vector space spanned by conjugacy classes of $\Q$ of norm $\nu$: this vector space is isomorphic to the degree-$2\nu$ part of $\cA(\Q)$. \end{proof} Proposition \ref{prop:Serre} implies that the $E_1$-page of the Leray spectral sequence associated with the filtered space $\bB$ is supported on the main diagonal, i.e. $E_1^{p,\nu}=0$ whenever $p\neq\nu$.
+This implies that the spectral sequence collapses on its first page and, thus, we obtain an isomorphism of graded $\bQ$-vector spaces

 It will be convenient to specify a particular isomorphism of graded $\bQ$-vector spaces.
-Recall that, since $\Q$ is $\bQ$-Poincare, it is locally finite and coconnected; in particular, for all $\nu\ge0$ and for all $b\in\Q_\nu$ there is a canonical fundamental class
+Recall that, since $\Q$ is $\bQ$-Poincar\'e, it is locally finite and coconnected; in particular, for all $\nu\ge0$ and for all $b\in\Q_\nu$ there is a canonical fundamental class

-see \cite[Definition 6.23]{Bianchi:Hur1}.
+see \cite[Definition 6.25]{Bianchi:Hur1}.
 Recall also the map of pairs

 by \cite[Lemma 8.23]{Bianchi:Hur2} $\upsilon$ is a continuous bijection, and the hypothesis that $\Q$ is locally finite implies that $|\Arr(\Q)_b|$ is compact, hence $\upsilon_b$ is a homeomorphism.
 We thus obtain a fundamental class